erickbytes/lofipython/content/blog/There's-a-Linter-for-That-Python-Linting-Libraries-You-Don't-Know-But-Should.rst

-* `pylint <https://pypi.org/project/pylint/>`__: commonly used static code analyser that enforces PEP-8 and other rules in your code
+* `pylint <https://pypi.org/project/pylint/>`__: commonly used static code analyser that enforces PEP-8 and other rules in your code.